 Part of the general administrative fees linked to the project can count as expenses.
-These fees are limited to 4% of total expenses, unless an exception is made by ANSES on the express request of the recipient, with justification.
+These fees are limited to 4% of total expenses, unless an exception is made by ANSES on the express request of the recipient (coordinator or participating team), with justification.